Data Protection in China

 • public disclosure of personal information;

-• to provide data to another data controller for processing; and
+• providing personal information to a separate data controller for processing; and

 • use of image or identification data collected in public through image or identification device for purposes other than maintaining public security.